shreyjain13/shreyjain13.github.io/index.md

 1) [**Plural Publics**](https://gettingplurality.org/2023/03/18/plural-publics/).
 Published in the Harvard Safra Centre for Ethics.

-In this paper, we defined a new framework for thinking about privacy in the age of LFMs.
-Instead of viewing data governance in the traditional “privacy” vs “publicity” lens, we offered a new approach that shields communication channels from threats to contextual integrity due to LFMs, while still allowing broad, global, instantaneous communication.
+In this paper, we defined a new framework for thinking about privacy in the age of AI.
+Instead of viewing data governance in the traditional “privacy” vs “publicity” lens, we offered a new approach that shields communication channels from threats to contextual integrity due to AI, while still allowing broad, global, instantaneous communication.

 This is a research direction I have been leading at Microsoft Research which you can read more about [here](https://www.microsoft.com/en-us/research/group/plural-technology-collaboratory/articles/plural-publics/).